basecamp/pow/MANUAL.md

 "Open Files and Ports" to determine which application the process is serving.)

+#### Restarting Before Every Request ####

+It can be useful during development to reload your application with each request, and frameworks like Rails will handle such reloading for you.
+For pure Rack apps, or when using frameworks like Sinatra that don't manage code reloading, Pow can help.

+If the `tmp/always_restart.txt` file is present in your application's root, Pow will automatically reload the application before each request.

+**Note:** `tmp/always_restart.txt` will only reload the application, _not_ its environment scripts.
+To reload `.powrc`, `.powenv`, or `.rvmrc`, you must touch `tmp/restart.txt` first.

 ### Viewing Log Files ###

 Pow stores log files in the `~/Library/Logs/Pow` directory so they can